leandro-svg/ComputerVision/StereoVision/README.md

 - Parameters.txt : The two parameters for right and left images and the MSE at the end
 - In the output/calibration directory :
     - reconstructed_left_monocular and reconstructed_right_monocular are visualization of the world axes in both left and right images
-    - 3D_reconstruction_i are the reconstruction of the scene in 3D for different angle
+    - 3D_reconstruction_i are the reconstruction of the scene in 3D for different angles
+- In the output/epipolar directory :
+    - epi_lines_left and epi_lines_right are original epipolar lines
+    - epi_lines_left_rectification  and epi_lines_left_rectification  are the images rectified with the parallel lines